-Brisket comes from the heavily exercised front limbs of the animal, and is consequently a tough cut of meat.
-But when cooked low and slow with moist heat, the connective tissue in this muscle-bound cut breaks down, turning this tough customer all juicy and succulent.
+Brisket comes from the heavily exercised front limbs of the animal, and is consequently a tough and chewy cut of meat.
+However, when cooked low and slow with moist heat, the connective tissue in this muscle-bound cut breaks down, turning this tough customer all juicy and succulent.

 What does corn have to do with corned beef?

 Not much, actually.
-The name comes from the large, corn kernel-sized grains of salt the meat was packed in to preserve it back in the day.
+The name comes from the large, corn kernel-sized grains of salt the meat was packed in to preserve it before modern refrigeration was invented.

 This video tells you more about what to look for when you're buying corned beef, plus how to cook and slice it.

 Four Ways to Cook Corned Beef